The bachelor of arts degree in history as of the 2012-2013 academic year - see undergraduate catalog for full description.

 Teacher preparation in history / social science

 Those students who wish to become teachers should apply to the five-year Masters of Arts in Teaching (MAT) program.
 Application to the program must be made in spring of the junior year and will require: 3.0 GPA; passing scores on the PRAXIS I exam or SAT score of 1100 with at least 530 in critical reading and mathematics subtests; essay specifying the reason for applying to the program; and two letters of recommendation.
 Students will earn a BA in history after the first four years and then complete an additional year of study leading to an MAT degree.
-The courses and degree requirements for the MAT are found in the graduate catalog.
+See the graduate catalog for more details.